lukasstk/Bachelor_FDA/README.md

 ## Evaluation

-All methods were evaluated on both **simulated** and **real-world datasets** (heart rate, electricity prices, and temperature series) from [Ofner et al. (2025)](https://arxiv.org/abs/2505.08721).
+All methods were evaluated on both **simulated** and **real-world datasets** (heart rate, electricity market, and temperature) from [Ofner et al. (2025)](https://arxiv.org/abs/2505.08721).
 The results confirm that the implemented methods work as intended and align with the findings of the original paper, providing an accessible and reliable R tool.

 ## Project Structure